By Terry Corbell

 Weigh the possible benefits for acquiring new equipment.
 You’ll need to make a financial forecast.

+Buying due diligence.
 If you do buy or lease, it also goes without saying to comparison shop all fees, rates, and terms.
 Avoid paying so-called application fees.
+Also be careful with the hidden evergreen clauses.

 Should you decide to buy from different vendors, consider grouping all the purchases into one package, which means you’ll benefit from lower fees and rates.

 Consider these options small business options for year-end cash flow and tax benefits.
-But remember it’s not tax advice for your situation.
+But remember this is not tax advice for your situation.
 Again, see your accountant and tax advisor for counsel as part of your decision-making.

 “If you make any money, the government shoves you in the creek once a year with it in your pockets, and all that don’t get wet you can keep.”